 Additional information on research and development in the healthcare industry

 The high degree of financial risk as well as the high costs associated with conducting medical research means that a smaller number of large companies tend to dominate the market and thus dominate subsequent research.
-One such firm is Johnson & Johnson who increased spending on research and development from around 6.5 billion dollars in 2005 to around 9 billion in 2015.
+One such firm is Johnson & Johnson who increased spending on research and development from around 6.5 billion dollars in 2005 to over 10.5 billion in 2017.
 Such increases in spending suggest further the competitive nature of the market and that even the larger dominant firms must remain ahead of the competition.